LukahS/Simple-Programming-Problems/README.md

 # Simple-Programming-Problems
 This is simply a series of programming problems I will be undertaking slowly to gain more experience with programming.
-Credit goes completely to Adrian Neumann (https://adriann.github.io/programming_problems.html), I merely just took this and formatted everything so that I could show my solutions publicly, as I feel that would give me more motivation.
+Credit goes completely to <a href="https://adriann.github.io/programming_problems.html">Adrian Neumann</a>, I merely just took this and formatted everything so that I could show my solutions publicly, as I feel that would give me more motivation.

 -----------------------------------------------------------------------------------------------------------------------